 - 9 prerequisite science subjects presented randomly

 - Electronically administered by Prometric

-- Special Accommodations available
+- Special Accommodations information

-The PA-CAT was developed to assess common basic science subjects and statistics consistent with what is typically required for admission by a majority of PA programs.
+The PA-CAT was developed to assess common prerequisite basic science subjects and statistics consistent with what is typically required for admission by a majority of PA programs.
 Test items were developed and reviewed by both subject matter experts as well as PA educators.

 - General Biology

 Sample Topics from Anatomy*

 - The Back